RempelOliveira/Retrobat.DS4Windows/README.md

 │
 ```

 Now it's necessary to insert some commands in the .bat file.
-There are some examples in the `Bat` directory.

 # Bat Files